warabunny/MapTool/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/o4hmpca4mert1k0i/branch/1.4.4.0?svg=true)](https://ci.appveyor.com/project/JamzTheMan/MapTool/branch/1.4.4.0)
 [![Build Status](https://travis-ci.org/JamzTheMan/MapTool.svg?branch=1.4.4.0)](https://travis-ci.org/JamzTheMan/MapTool)

-MapTool
+Welcome!
 =======

-Welcome to my fork of MapTool, now infused with Nerps!.
-The old version (1.3) still resides on [SourceForge](http://sourceforge.net/p/rptools/svn/HEAD/tree/) but should only be updated with major bug fixes.
+So you're interested in adding a little Nerps to your MapTool eh?, You've come to the right place!
+Don't be scared, you'll find everything from the regular version of MapTool plus so much more.
+We've got PDF Image extraction, Hero Lab integration, Syntax Highlighting with Code Folding for macro editing, RESTful macro functions, and so much more!

+___

-What's with the Infused with Nerps?
+So, what's with the Infused with Nerps?
 -----
 It's simply my way of telling you, the user, this is my fork of MapTool and not the official RPTools version.
 I've been a passionate user and contributer of MapTool for over 7 years now.
 I enjoy coding in Java as a hobby and use MapTool in my weekly game (currently Pathfinder) and plan to do so indefinetly. _My gaming group has been going strong since 1991!_